Katussska/TaskVerse/README.md

 - **User Collaboration**: Engage in discussions and share insights with team members through comments.
 - **Intuitive Interface**: User-friendly design for easy navigation.

-TaskVerse is a school project aimed at demonstrating proficiency in Django framework and web application development.
+TaskVerse is a school project aimed at familiarizing with the Django framework and web application development.